-The church of the monastery is 42 m high and 9.60 m wide, and it represents the tallest construction of this kind in Moldavia, its dimensions rendering a rare slenderness and unique elegance.
+The church of the monastery is 42 m high and 9.60 m wide.
+It is the tallest construction of this kind in Moldavia.
+Its dimensions gives her a rare slenderness and unique elegance.

 The monastery has to be on your “to-visit” list while you visit Moldavia.
 At present 60 nuns serve in Dragomirna Monastery and take care of its beauty.
 Dragomirna Monastery is probably the most well-tended monastery seen by us.

-Access: situated only 12 km from Suceava (Dragomirna Village, Mitocul Dragomirnei Township), the road towards Dragomirna Monastery is quite winding and poorly signaled.
+Access: situated only 12 km from Suceava, Dragomirna Village, Mitocul Dragomirnei Township.
+The road towards Dragomirna Monastery is quite winding.
 We suggest taking a GPS device with you, since monasteries are usually away from the main roads and their access is poorly signaled.

-The fortress surrounding the church was built in 1627 by the ruler Miron Barnovschi in a time of increasing Turkish and Tartar invasions.
-Because of this, they preferred shifting resources towards defence, letting go of lavish exterior ornamentations that were customary to those times.
+The fortress surrounding the church was built in 1627 by the ruler Miron Barnovschi.
+It was a time of increasing Turkish and Tartar invasions.
+Because of the invasions they preferred shifting resources towards defence.
+They let go of lavish exterior ornamentation that were customary to those times.

 Architectural characteristics of Dragomirna Monastery: